camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 ---

 {{< note title="Installation Guide" class="info" >}}
-  If you [download a full distribution](http://camunda.org/download/), the Camunda JBoss/WildFly subsystem is readily installed into the application server.
+  If you [download a full distribution](http://camunda.org/download/), the Camunda JBoss / WildFly subsystem is readily installed into the application server.

-  [Read the installation guide]({{< relref "installation/full/jboss/index.md" >}}) in order to learn how to install the Camunda JBoss/WildFly subsystem into your JBoss AS 7 or Wildfly 8 / 10 Server.
+  [Read the installation guide]({{< relref "installation/full/jboss/index.md" >}}) to learn how to install the Camunda JBoss / WildFly subsystem into your JBoss AS 7 or Wildfly 8 / 10 Server.
 {{< /note >}}

-Camunda BPM provides advanced integration for JBoss AS 7 and Wildfly 8 / 10 in the form of a custom [JBoss/Wildfly Subsystem](https://docs.jboss.org/author/display/AS71/Extending+JBoss+AS+7).
+Camunda BPM provides advanced integration for JBoss AS 7 and Wildfly 8 / 10 in the form of a custom [JBoss / Wildfly Subsystem](https://docs.jboss.org/author/display/AS71/Extending+JBoss+AS+7).

 The most prominent features are:

 * Deploy the process engine as shared JBoss module.
 * Configure the process engine in standalone.xml / domain.xml and administer it though the JBoss Management System.
-* Process Engines are native JBoss Services with service lifecycle and dependencies.
+* Process Engines are native JBoss Services with service lifecycles and dependencies.
 * Automatic deployment of BPMN 2.0 processes (through the Process Application API).
 * (JBoss AS 7 only) - Use a managed Thread Pool provided by JBoss Threads in combination with the Job Executor.
 * (Wildfly 8 / 10 only) - Use a managed Thread Pool for the Job Executor configured through the Camunda BPM Subsystem.